-Not only is sustainability smarter for your business due to the reduction of expenses, but it also boosts your reputation as environmentally friendly.
+Sustainability is smarter for your business due to the reduction of expenses — companies spend more than $120B every year on paper documents — and the boost to your reputation as environmentally friendly.
 By incorporating sustainable business practices into your everyday operations, you can reduce food waste, source supplies from local organic farmers, and even transition to a paperless system — helping the environment and improving your restaurant experience.

-Restaurant software can also help operators streamline the ordering of supplies; it maintains a list of vendors that align with your restaurant's sustainable values and practices.
-Going paperless will also save a significant amount of trees while simultaneously reducing the amount of time spent on paperwork.
+Use restaurant software to streamline the ordering of supplies; it maintains a list of vendors that align with your restaurant's sustainable values and practices.

-Human resources software can take on day-to-day operations such as recruiting, training practices, onboarding, and more.
-These efforts will help the environment while also reducing costs — thereby boosting your bottom line.
+Invest in human resources software that can digitize day-to-day operations such as recruiting, training practices, onboarding, schedule management, and more.

-With no need to wait for files to be transferred or verified, business operations can be done from anywhere — through a few taps on a smart device.
+Restaurant operators can now manage their business from anywhere, 24/7.
 Virtual access to back-office operations gives you and your employees the ability to order supplies, create schedules, and manage inventory counts — all from the convenience of a smart device.

 The data stored in your POS and other systems can give real insights into what needs to be improved in daily operations — the key to giving you a competitive advantage.

-In 2021, 90% of customers conduct research online before deciding where to eat.
+Almost a quarter (24%) of consumers turn to a delivery marketplace like DoorDash to decide where to eat.
 No time like the present to embrace an intuitive online ordering platform, and in turn improve your restaurant operations.